 We all have an inner lie—something we believe about ourselves that is utterly false but impacts everything else: how we view ourselves, how we perceive others, and how we react to different situations.
 In our social media-driven world, we see the filtered highlights of everyone else’s life, and it’s easy to think we’ve fallen short of what a woman should be.
 To believe we don’t fit.
 That somehow we’re not doing all that we should or could be.
 That we’re not enough.

-But our value is not based on cultural standards or popular opinions.
-Our value is based on God’s Word, and in it He tells us we’re cherished, pursued, and deeply loved.
+But our worth isn’t based on cultural standards or popular opinions.
+Our value is based on God’s Word, and in it, He tells us we’re cherished, pursued, and deeply loved.
 When we realize that, everything changes and we are freed to be who God created us to be.